Understanding Capacity Ratings for a Commercial Ice Cube Machine

 Maximum Capacity – Measures ice production over 24 hours under "ideal" temperatures.
 Ice makers perform at their very best when the air temperature around the machine is at 70 degrees Fahrenheit and the water entering the machine is at 50 degrees Fahrenheit.
-You'll find that commercial ice cube machines produce the most ice under these conditions.
+You'll find that a commercial ice cube machine will produce the most ice under these conditions.

 AHRI Capacity – Maintaining a 70/50-degree air/water temperature isn't easy, which is why AHRI Capacity measures 24-hour ice production under "typical" temperatures.
 This rating measures 24-hour ice production when the air around the unit is at 90 degrees and the water entering the machine is 70 degrees.
 Naturally, the amount of ice measured under these conditions will be lower than the Maximum Capacity at ideal temperatures.